oplS17projects/MP3-Player/README.md

 # MP3-Player

 ### Statement
-An MP3 Player in Racket with clean UI that also has the ability to play videos.
+An MP3 Player in Racket with clean UI.
 It's interesting because it takes most of the core concepts learned in class like recursion, filter and object orientation.

 ### Analysis